College of Letters & Science

 Students wishing to enroll in Honors in the Major in Portuguese must consult with the Undergraduate Advisor in the Department of Spanish & Portuguese to declare an Honors major.
 Honors candidates in Portuguese are expected to maintain a minimum GPA of 3.5 for all Portuguese courses at or above the 300 level and a minimum cumulative GPA of 3.3.
 Honors candidates in Portuguese are required, as are all Portuguese majors, to take 26 credits in Portuguese courses beyond Portuguese 201, and 8 credits of another Romance language.
 Honors candidates must take a minimum of 16 of these credits as honors courses.
 Undergraduate courses in which honors candidates can enroll for honors credits are indicated by "%," "!, and "H" in the Course Guide.

 Honors candidates should consult with the instructor within the first two weeks of the semester regarding the Honors work to be done in each particular undergraduate course.
-Of the 16 credits, 6 must be in the Senior Honors Thesis (Portuguese 681 and Portuguese 682) or two graduate courses or seminars (totaling 6 credits) taken with special permission of the undergraduate advisor The faculty advisor for the Senior Honors Thesis should be consulted about the project as early as possible (and not later than the beginning of the student's junior year) to formulate a topic and to allow the student the potential to take part in the funding cycle for their senior year.
+Of the 16 credits, 6 must be in the Senior Honors Thesis (Portuguese 681 and Portuguese 682) or two (2) courses at the 500 or 600 level (totaling 6 credits) taken with special permission of the undergraduate advisor.
+The faculty advisor for the Senior Honors Thesis should be consulted about the project as early as possible (and not later than the beginning of the student's junior year) to formulate a topic and to allow the student the potential to take part in the funding cycle for their senior year.